jeff-makes/trih-vault/docs/implementation-plan.md

     -   Finally, it will write the updated artifacts back to the local `data/` and `public/` directories using `stableStringify`.
     -   Create a corresponding `dev:pipeline` script in `package.json`.

-2.  **Vercel Cron Job Handler (`app/api/cron/run-pipeline/route.ts`):**
-    -   This file should export a `GET` function for Vercel's Cron Jobs.
-    -   It will be almost identical to the local runner, but instead of reading/writing to the filesystem, it will use the `@vercel/blob` client to `get` and `put` the JSON artifacts from Vercel's Blob storage.
+2.  **CI Runner (GitHub Actions):**
+    -   Reuse the local runner inside the scheduled workflow so artefacts are produced within the repository.
+    -   After the run completes, commit updated `data/` and `public/` files and push them to `main`.
+    -   Call the configured Vercel revalidation webhook to ensure the deployed site reflects the freshly published artefacts.
 ```

 Step 4 — Implement LLM Enrichment